 - The environment in which it lives

 “Giant breed dogs age faster than smaller breed dogs.
-A Great Dane is considered to be senior by roughly 5-6 years old whereas a [small dog] would likely only be middle-aged then, and probably not considered a senior until 10-11 years…A Golden Retriever might be considered senior by 8-10 years of age.”
+A Great Dane is considered senior by roughly 5-6 years old, whereas a [small dog] would likely only be middle-aged then, and probably not considered a senior until 10-11 years…A Golden Retriever might be considered senior by 8-10 years of age.”

-What that tells you about your dog and its aging process, is that you need to look at your dog as a unique individual, BUT take some significant, additional factors into consideration.
-Breed and genetics may determine precisely when your dog is a “senior”, but also some of the things you must do for your dog as it reaches senior age.
+What tells you about your dog and its aging process is that you need to look at your dog as a unique individual, BUT consider some significant, additional factors.
+Breed and genetics may determine precisely when your dog is a “senior,” but also some of the things you must do for your dog as it reaches old age.

-There are many things that play a role in how fast your dog might age and what effect time has on your dog.
-While it is best to base the care of your senior dog on these factors, there are a lot of “general” steps you should take for all dogs who are living in their golden years.
+Many things play a role in how fast your dog might age and what effect time has on your dog.
+While it is best to base your senior dog’s care on these factors, there are a lot of “general” steps you should take for all dogs who are living in their golden years.

 General Tips for Senior Dog Care

 It can be extremely difficult to look at your dog and accept that he or she is in their senior years.
 However, that does not mean that your dog is suddenly too old for the life it is used to.
-In fact, that is something you need to emphasize.
+That is something you need to emphasize.
 Your dog’s quality of life should remain the same, if not better, as it ages, and that means:

 Ensuring regular checkups:

-This should go without saying, but we might easily take our dog’s good health for granted and miss warning signs of treatable issues associated with age.
+This dog should go without saying, but we might easily take our dog’s good health for granted and miss warning signs of treatable issues associated with age.
 A senior dog’s health can change rapidly between once-annual visits.
-This is why most experts say that a visit to the vet every six months is a wise schedule for a dog officially in their senior years.
-If caught early, an amazingly long list of life-threatening or life-shortening diseases can be treated.
+This dog is why most experts say that a visit to the vet every six months is a wise schedule for a dog officially in their senior years.
+If caught early, an amazingly long list of life-threatening or life-shortening diseases can be a treat.

-It is also very helpful if you make note of issues your dog’s breed(s) is known for developing later in life, and be sure you discuss them with the vet at each visit.
-As an example, your dog’s breed may be prone to kidney issues or respiratory problems, and so it is a good idea to be watchful about this as the dog ages.
+It is also very helpful if you note issues your dog’s breed(s) is known for developing later in life, and be sure you discuss them with the vet at each visit.
+For example, your dog’s breed may be prone to kidney issues or respiratory problems, so it is a good idea to be watchful about this as the dog ages.
 Know the earliest warning signs and be prepared to act as soon as you witness them.